Reviews You Can Rely On

 Support

 Creality is a Chinese brand, and there is no US-based support.
-This is common in the 3D printer market, so it is to be expected, and email support is the preferred method of getting in contact with the company.
+This is common in the 3D printer market, so it is to be expected, and email support is the recommended way to contact the company.

 creality ender-3 - everything that comes in the box.